 1110 Dual Highway

-This facility provides a base of operations for faculty and students interested in community-based research, particularly large cohort studies.
+The George W. Comstock Center for Public Health Research and Prevention provides a base of operations for faculty and students interested in community-based research, particularly large cohort studies.
 It houses research staff on the prevention of disease, particularly heart disease, cancer, and stroke, and also serves as a resource for the Washington County Health Department in the areas of public health surveillance and assessment.
 The Comstock Center is involved in several, multi-site, epidemiologic studies, including Atherosclerosis Research in the Community (ARIC).
 This landmark study, which initially focused on prevention of heart disease, stroke and its risk factors, has expanded its scope and now conducts research on other chronic conditions, including cognitive decline and dementia.
 It is noteworthy that ARIC investigators and trainees have published over 1,000 papers.